The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Running costs for a Ford Puma

-With only a 1.0-litre Ecoboost engine to choose from (in two guises), the Puma sips petrol while giving you surprising spurts of acceleration.
-That means road tax, insurance and fuel costs are all reasonable, as are CO2 emissions, which in turn dictate the amount business users will pay.
+Based around versions of the same 1.0-litre Ecoboost engine the regular Puma sips petrol while giving you surprising spurts of acceleration.
+That means VED (or road tax, as it’s often known), insurance and fuel costs are all reasonable, as are CO2 emissions, which in turn dictate the amount business users will pay.

-The fact that the Puma was one publication’s Car of the Year in 2019, plus intrigue in the name, means residual values should be strong, especially for the hybrid version, resulting in good PCP monthly finance deals.
+The fact that the Puma was one publication’s Car of the Year in 2019, plus the emotional pull of the name, means residual values should be strong, especially for the hybrid version, resulting in good PCP monthly finance deals.

 Reliability of a Ford Puma